Private beta The personal memory layer for your digital life

 to every site and AI.

 Your context is scattered across a dozen apps.
-Freemind brings it into one memory you can see, edit, and spend anywhere — starting with the dashboard below.
+Freemind is building the one memory you can see, edit, and take anywhere.
+Starting with travel, live in the dashboard today.

 Freemind